Steering: Passive rear-wheel steering

 Many modern vehicles have passive rear-wheel steering.
 On many vehicles, when cornering, the rear wheels tend to steer slightly to the outside of a turn, which can reduce stability.
 The passive steering system uses the lateral forces generated in a turn (through suspension geometry) and the bushings to correct this tendency and steer the wheels slightly to the inside of the corner.
 This improves the stability of the car through the turn.
 This effect is called compliance understeer; it, or its opposite, is present on all suspensions.
 Typical methods of achieving compliance understeer are to use a Watt's link on a live rear axle, or the use of toe control bushings on a twist beam suspension.
 On an independent rear suspension it is normally achieved by changing the rates of the rubber bushings in the suspension.
 Some suspensions typically have compliance oversteer due to geometry, such as Hotchkiss live axles, semi-trailing arm IRS, and rear twist beams, but may be mitigated by revisions to the pivot points of the leaf spring or trailing arm, or additional suspension links, or complex internal geometry of the bushings.

-Passive rear-wheel steering is not a new concept, as it has been in use for many years, although not always recognised as such.
+Passive rear-wheel steering is not a new concept, as it has been in use for many years, although not always recognized as such.